Why I Chose SGU: MD Graduates Reflect on Their Decisions

 1. The outcomes speak for themselves

 Year after year, SGU graduates obtain postgraduate positions all across the US in a variety of specialties.
-According to data as of April 2021, SGU has been the number-one provider of doctors into first-year US residencies for the last 12 years combined—more than 1,080 positions were secured in 2021.
-Facts like these are compelling for future medical students.
+In fact, SGU is the largest provider of new doctors to the US healthcare system.* Facts like these are compelling for future medical students.

 “I chose SGU because of its reputation and wide network of clinical sites,” says Dr. Dina Jaber, an internal medicine resident physician at SUNY Downstate Health Sciences University.
 “I knew it had a high match rate, and that is the ultimate goal in medical school.”